Best Places to Retire in Asia in 2025

 While Thailand has long been a popular destination for backpackers.

-The affordability and diverse landscapes have made it a favourite among retirees looking for a warm climate and super-friendly locals.
+Its affordability and diverse landscapes have made it a favourite among retirees looking for a warm climate and friendly locals.

-In addition, the strong Buddhist culture means you’ll never be too far from a centuries-old temple or cultural event so, if you are looking for a lively retirement, Thailand will probably tick all your boxes, at least in terms of fun.
+In addition, Thailand’s strong Buddhist culture means you’ll never be too far from a centuries-old temple or cultural event, so it will probably tick all the boxes, at least in terms of fun.

 And let’s not forget about the food.
 Whether you live in Bangkok, Pattaya or a tiny town up in the mountains, you’re never far from world-class Thai food.